First-Time Freshman Admission

 LEAD Student Success

 LEAD Student Success program is for first year students who start with UTSA in the summer and is a conditional admission program.
-Students are chosen to participate in LEAD and will take two courses in the summer before starting at UTSA in the fall.
+Students are chosen to participate in LEAD and will take two courses in the Summer term before starting at UTSA in the Fall.
 Once a student has been offered the program and has accepted the program, the student will be conditionally admitted to UTSA.

 Alamo On-TRAC